SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-nomophage.md

 <ins>Chaotic Rake</ins>.
 The nomophage makes a melee attacks (1D8).
 On a hit, the target must save or [mutate](/assets/SKERPLES_1d1000 Mutations V2 Draft.pdf).

 <ins>Fractal Blade Whirl</ins>.
 The nomophage makes a melee attacks (1D10).
-On a miss, the has disadvantage on its melee attacks against the nomophage.
+On a miss, the target has disadvantage on its melee attacks against the nomophage.

 <ins>Coprophagy</ins>.
 The nomophage starts devouring a corps and heals 1D6 HP.
 A human-sized corpse can provide a maximum of 15 HP.
 <br>